indieweb/wordpress-indieauth/readme.txt

 Contributors: indieweb, pfefferle, dshanske
 Tags: IndieAuth, IndieWeb, IndieWebCamp, login Requires at least: 4.7
-Tested up to: 4.9.2
+Tested up to: 4.9.5
 Stable tag: 2.0.0
 License: MIT
 License URI: http://opensource.org/licenses/MIT
 Donate link: http://14101978.de

-An IndieAuth plugin for WordPress.
-This allows you to login to your website using an IndieAuth server.
+IndieAuth is a way for doing Web sign-in, where you use your own URL to sign in to other places.

 == Description ==

-The plugin lets you login to the WordPress backend via an Indieauth server and for it to act as an authentication mechanism for WordPress and its REST API.
+The plugin turns WordPress into an IndieAuth endpoint.
+This can be used to act as an authentication mechanism for WordPress and its REST API, as well as an identity mechanism for other sites.

+Alternatively, you can use a third-party IndieAuth authorization endpoint, which will allow you to log into your own site using an IndieAuth endpoint.

 It uses the URL from the profile page to identify the blog user or your author url.

 == Installation ==